blessedjasonmwanza/MoneyUnify/Examples/Sparco/ReadMe.md

 ## Sending, Crediting / sending money to mobile networks[example]
 > Use your favourite stack to Transfer your collections to Zamtel or MTN Mobile networks in Zambia

+> Funds / Money in your merchant account can also be settled directly to your bank account

 API works the same as collections above include required parameters.
 What changes is the endpoint url. use the one below instead, for disbursements;
 - **API Disbursement URL** ***https://api.moneyunify.com/sparco/send_money*** - *POST*